chaoss/wg-value/focus-areas/communal-value/social-listening.md

 <sup>7</sup> Candidate process oriented metric (9).

-<sup>8</sup> Examples of data coded using the open sourced codex, as it evolves, will be essential components for advancing open source software through SCMS.
+<sup>8</sup> Examples of data coded using the open sourced codex, as it evolves, will be essential components for advancing open source software through Social Listening.
 Implementations will require these examples, and their provision as open source assets of the CHAOSS project will return value as shared data.

-<sup>9</sup> Internal and external reputation are likely metrics (10), and (11) arising from the SCMS.
+<sup>9</sup> Internal and external reputation are likely metrics (10), and (11) arising from the Social Listening metric.